heyjpipe/udacity-FEND-project-3-weather-journal-app/README.md

 # udacity-FEND-project-3-weather-journal-app

+##Languages -
-Languages - HTML, CSS, Javascript
+HTML, CSS, Javascript

+##Objective -
-Objective - This project required creation of an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
+This project required creation of an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.

-Steps:
+##Steps -

 Set up project environment, install Node and packages, included in server.js Add POST and GET routes to correctly retrieve data from server